aimms/documentation/webui/workflow-panels.rst

 Once the string parameters are added in their respective fields, the Workflow Panel functionality will become visible on the pages which are part of a workflow.

-Starting from AIMMS 4.92, the third configuration parameter used for open/close folding states (see explanation above) may be configured in the Workflow Settings section of the Application Settings as illustrated in the following picture:
+Starting from AIMMS 4.92, the third configuration parameter used for open/close folding states (see explanation above) may be configured as well in the Workflow Settings section of the Application Settings as illustrated in the following picture:

 .. image:: images/WF_SubLevels_4.png
     :align: center

+If the open/close states parameter is not configured in the Workflow Settings, then the open/close states in the workflow panel are not stored in the model and therefore, they are not persistent upon fully re-loading a WebUI page.

 Configuring a ``pageId`` in multiple workflows
 ----------------------------------------------